 When a Shih Tzu’s eyelids turn inwards, this is called entropion.
-It causes the eyelashes to irritate the eyeball by rubbing on it.
-This can be caused by a defect in the eye or by an injury or infection that has altered the eyelid and usually requires surgery to correct.
+This causes the eyelashes to irritate the eyeball by rubbing on it.

 6- Progressive Retinal Atrophy (PRA)

-It begins with decreased vision in the dark so you may notice your dog bumping into things in the night.
+It begins with decreased vision in the dark so you may notice your dog bumping into things at night.
 Then they lose peripheral vision before gradually becoming blind.

 A cataract is a cloudy film that grows across the eye lens.
 This will start small but then spread to cover the whole eye, resulting in blurred vision and blindness.

 Often, cataracts are a genetic issue for Shih Tzu and will start to appear as it ages, usually after 8 years old.
 However, cataracts can also be the result of an eye injury.
-It’s treated by surgically removing the cataract from the eye lens and usually the eye makes a full recover.
+It’s treated by surgically removing the cataract from the eye lens and usually, the eye makes a full recovery.

 Sometimes there’s some scarring in the eye lens and your Shih Tzu may be left with a slightly decreased vision, but if left untreated, it will result in blindness.